jsmillie7/quick-portfolio/instrument_mgr.md

 ### to here

 #### Step 1: Data Structure:
 The first step was to create an easily-indexable dictionary of the instruments within the laboratory.
-Each instrument was created as a new instance of a class called "Equipment", which allowed me to created an object with individual attributes for each HPLC, balance, and all of the other various equipment types.
+Each instrument was created as a new instance of a class called "Equipment", which allowed the user to create an object with individual attributes for each HPLC, balance, and all of the other various equipment types.

 ```python
 class Equipment: